 - Stay informed about changes to classification systems like NAICS, which influence many category structures

-The most future-proof approach to category selection focuses on accurate representation rather than gaming the system.
-Platforms continually refine their algorithms to reward businesses that categorize themselves authentically and penalize those that misuse categories for visibility alone.
+The most durable approach to category selection focuses on accurate representation rather than gaming the system.
+Platforms keep refining their algorithms to reward businesses that categorize themselves authentically and penalize those that misuse categories for visibility alone.

-As you implement your category selection strategy, keep these core principles in mind:
+As you put your category strategy in place, keep these principles in mind:

 - Accuracy First: Always choose categories that genuinely reflect your business